 I think I’ve done a pretty good job at keeping the sugar crazies at bay.
 Up until now.
 I’ve had little tastes of sweet things here and there but overall I’ve congratulated myself for a job well done.
 But old habits die hard and despite my best intentions, I caved and created a sweet condiment for today’s Meatless Monday post.
 In all fairness, my recipe for maple coffee popcorn drizzle doesn’t use any sugar — just pure maple syrup.

 Let’s talk about maple syrup.
 Here in Cleveland, Ohio, we’re getting ready for maple syrup season — otherwise known as maple sugaring season.
 Beginning in February, maple trees will be tapped, sap will be collected and eventually the sap will be boiled down to the sweet maple syrup many of us use to top pancakes and waffles.
-Pretty soon northeast Ohioans will flock to area high schools, fire stations, and villages to join in the maple sugaring festivities at the many area pancake breakfasts.
+Some may wonder, “does maple syrup go bad?”
+I don’t think it can with such a high sugar content, but I’m not 100% sure.
+Either way, pretty soon northeast Ohioans will flock to area high schools, fire stations, and villages to join in the maple sugaring festivities at the many area pancake breakfasts.

 But what is it about pure maple syrup that sets it apart from other sugars?